Author: Ron Graham

-- Nebudchadnezzar's dream of a tree cut down, it's stump drenched with dew for seven years (4)
+- Nebuchadnezzar's dream of a tree cut down, it's stump drenched with dew for seven years (4)

-- Daniel tells Nebudchadnezzar, "You are that tree!"
+- Daniel tells Nebuchadnezzar, "You are that tree!"
 (4)

-- Nebudchadnezzar a madman in the wild (4)
+- Nebuchadnezzar a madman in the wild (4)

-- Belshazzar (son of Nebudchadnezzar) learns nothing from his father's experience, and honours himself instead of giving glory to God (5)
+- Belshazzar (son of Nebuchadnezzar) learns nothing from his father's experience, and honours himself instead of giving glory to God (5)

 - The handwriting on the wall, Belshazzar's death (5)